Television timeout: Association football

 Association football (or soccer) has no formal television timeouts or commercial breaks, due to the continuous live action from opening kick throughout a half to the whistle at the conclusion of stoppage time.
 However, the interval between the two halves is approximately 15 minutes.

 There are no commercial breaks during any extra periods or during any penalty shootouts in FIFA World Cup matches; however, television timeouts are likely to happen between the end of the second half and extra time, and between the end of extra time and the penalty shootout, depending on the broadcaster.
+Additionally, for the 2026 FIFA World Cup, FIFA introduced mandatory three-minute hydration breaks in each half, scheduled around the 22nd minute; while the measure was presented as a health and safety measure, the breaks were criticized for their use by some broadcasters to air advertisements.

 During the 2021/22 season, the Australian A-League Men TV broadcast games introduced a short break of approximately one minute that takes place in the middle of each half of the game.
 Initially these breaks were disguised to the viewers as being FIFA-mandated hot weather "drink breaks", but were subsequently taken in games held during cool night time conditions and referees could be heard on pitch side microphones confirming a delay for ad breaks.
 Following player and fan complaints the practice was abandoned (legitimate hot weather water breaks still occur).